EsriDevEvents/survey123-webhook-provider/README.md

 ## Overview
 This project is a small NodeJS service that integrates with Survey123 as a webhook to perform various automated tasks when a survey has been completed or edited.

-This particular example puts respondants into a specific ArcGIS Online group based on the industry they work in, and sends them a custom email confirmation.
+This particular example moves the survey respondant from one ArcGIS Online group to another based on the industry they work in.
+We use this mechanism to hide the survey and instead bring material to the forefront of our Hub site that is personalized and relevant for the respondant.

+In addition, this example sends the respondant a custom email notification.

+To do all this, the script acts on behalf of two ArcGIS Online users, one from a Hub Premium employee organization, and one from the Hub's community organization.

 Feel free to clone this project and adapt the code to fit your needs.